 Student safety is the most important consideration at SOES.
 In order to ensure a safe trip, we need to know all of your students dietary and health needs at least 2 weeks before your visit date.

-Visiting staff and/or teachers MUST bring with them a completed student medical form (511E) for each student.
-We also ask that health and dietary information from the medical form be entered into the Google document (shared with you by SOES) at least 2 weeks before your visit date.
+Visiting staff and/or teachers MUST bring with them a completed student medical information from EMA for each student.
+We also ask that health and dietary information from EMA be entered into the Google document (shared with you by SOES) at least 2 weeks before your visit date.
 This allow us to make proper accommodations for all visiting students and staff.

 We MUST know about allergies, epi-pens, inhalers, medication, existing conditions (seizures, diabetes), ESL and special needs.
 Life threatening conditions are especially important.